vapor/docs/3.0/docs/deploy/heroku.md

 ### Add PostgreSQL database

-Visit your applicatio at dashboard.heroku.com annd go to the **Add-ons** section.
+Visit your application at dashboard.heroku.com and go to the **Add-ons** section.

 From here enter `postgress` and you'll see an option for `Heroku Postgres`.
 Select it.